TPincher/TriviaApp/README.md

         As there are different numbers of answers to different questions, made the decision to delineate answers with ' --- ' and save them as a string so that they can be stripped out and manipulated.
 Based on how the trivia API itself works, I think at this point I'll abandon the idea of getting multiple categories into a single game.
 It can be added back in at a future date if needed.

+        Started the front end and hooked up the redux store, actions, actionTypes and reducers.
+Have only added SET_PLAYER, CHANGE_SCORE and UPDATE_QUESTIONS for now.
+This is actually a lot less context than I thought I would have to manage, though I am sure more will crop up as I build out the project.

+        Connected the application with the back-end, can pull all user data successfully.
+This code will have to change when the project is hosted.
+I am also questioning how data should be batched and updated - I don't want to make too many unnecassary calls.
+(Is this where GraphQL would be useful?)

 What did you struggle with?